Skip to main content

 • Take the PSAT/NMSQT.
 In California, you must take the test in 11th grade to qualify for scholarships and programs associated with the National Merit Scholarship Program.

 • Register for and take exams for college admission.
 The standardized tests that many colleges require are the SAT, the SAT Subject Tests, and the ACT.
-Check with the colleges you are interested in to see what tests they require.
+Check with the colleges you are interested in to see what tests they require or if they are test optional (no test required).

 • Use a free scholarship search to find scholarships for which you might want to apply.
 Some deadlines fall as early as the summer between 11th and 12th grades, so prepare now to submit applications soon.